xulab-research/ProtPTDE/README.md

    Based on Dis_cross_validation.pdf, update the `selected_models`, `num_layer`, and `max_lr` parameters in the `best_hyperparameters` section

 ### 3. Training & Fine-tuning
-*Builds robust predictive models through ensemble training and targeted fine-tuning.*
+*Trains robust predictive models with optimal hyperparameters and targeted fine-tuning.*

 1. **Configure parameters** in `config.json`